JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Array.prototype is the prototype of all array objects we create in JavaScript.
 Therefore all arrays have access to the map method.
 - There are 3 ways of implementing prototypal inheritance in javascript - these are constructor functions, ES6 classes (more modern way - not the classes I mentioned above) and Object.create() - which is the easiest and staright forward way, but not used as much.

 - A constructor function is a normal function (only difference is that we call the constructor function with the `new` operator.
 Constructor functions always start with a capital letter.
 Arrow functions do not classify as a constructor function (as it doesn't have its own this keyword).
+In a regular function call, the 'this' keyword is undefined.
 - Never create a method inside of a constructor function.

 - <strong>Prototypal inheritance/delegation</strong>